near-examples/workshop--exploring-near-apis/challenges/managing-keys-with-near-shell.md

 ## Manage a single account

 Visit the [documentation for NEAR Shell](https://docs.near.org/docs/development/near-clitool) and install it locally.

+_Using Gitpod?_

-If you're using Gitpod, this step is already done for you.
+- This step is already done for you.
+You can jump to logging in.

 ```sh
 npm i -g near-shell